 Professor Shailey Minocha

-Shailey's research projects have involved investigating relationships between people and technology in emerging online domains: e-commerce, e-health, social software such as blogs, wikis and social networking tools, e-government, and three-dimensional (3D) virtual worlds.
+Shailey's research projects have involved investigating relationships between people and technology in online virtual worlds such as discussion forums, podcasts, blogs, wikis and social networking tools, mobile apps, digital wearable technologies, virtual reality and three-dimensional (3D) avatar-based multi-user virtual environments.

-Starting from the empirically-grounded human-centred design principles of Human-Computer Interaction (HCI), Shailey has adapted theory and methods from design, learning science, service quality, social psychology, and sociology to formulate the underpinning theory, methodology, and ethical considerations of her empirical research.
+Starting from the empirically-grounded human-centred design principles of Human-Computer Interaction (HCI), Shailey has adapted theory and methods from design, educational sciences, health sciences, service quality, social psychology, and sociology to formulate the underpinning theory, methodology, and ethical considerations of her empirical research.

 Shailey's list of publications is available in Open University's Research Repository.